Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/s/Score-P/README.md

 ### Version 7.1 for CPE 21.08

-The Easyconfig is a bundle that include Score-P as well as some of its
+The EasyConfig is a bundle that includes Score-P as well as some of its
 dependencies: CubeLib, CubeWriter, OPARI2 and OTF2.

 ### Version 7.1 for CPE 21.12